 At the end of the program, students present their proposals at their own symposium at the University of Chicago.
 Argonne and University of Chicago staff, industry partners, and people from throughout Chicago will be present as the student demonstrate how their knowledge and insights have real-life applications.
 Participants leave with new connections and perspectives to guide them in their academic and professional development.

 The program accepts around 30 students and is limited to students from Chicago Public Schools.
-Applications for this year’s camp will open in Spring 2020.
+Camp applications for All About Energy open in the spring each year.
 Recruitment is administered through After School Matters, so please refer to them for updates on registration.